isomerpages/moe-nushigh/_admissions/Year 1 and 3 Admissions/Admissions FAQs.md

 The SIE will not be opened.&nbsp;

-Other information related to University and Career options, University Admissions can be found&nbsp;[here](https://www.nushigh.edu.sg/student-development-1/university-admissions-and-career-guidance) **broken link**.
+Other information related to University and Career options, University Admissions can be found&nbsp;[here](/admissions/university-placement/university-placement/).